lvgl/blog/_posts/2020-06-01-announcement.md

 <h2 id="heading-lvgl-llc"> Establishing LVGL LLC</h2>

 It was so good to see that how the user base of LVGL grows.
 Now LVGL has almost 100 contributors, more than 3,500 stars, and it's downloaded every 5 minutes from GitHub.
-As time passed LVGL was integrated into ESP-IDF, MCUXpresso, Zephyr OS, and AliOS.
+As time passed LVGL was integrated into ESP-IDF, MCUXpresso, NuttX RTOS, Zephyr OS, and AliOS.
 This is amazing!

 To provide solid background for this growing interest in LVGL we have decided to establish a company.
 Basically, everything will remain the same, e.g. LVGL will be available under MIT license as before.
 The company allows us to run LVGL in a more reliable way and makes it easier to get partners and provide professional services.
 And the company is called - you'd never guess it - LVGL LLC. :)